Filtering in a hazard rate change-point model with financial and life-insurance applications: The filtering problem

 We first compare cases A and B to assess the impact of a higher $\beta$.
 From figures \ref{fig:sub1}--\ref{fig:sub2}, observe that increasing $\beta$ attenuates Brownian fluctuations in filter dynamics.
 This is consistent with Equation \eqref{SDEFilterG}, where the diffusion term is scaled by $1/\beta$, reducing its impact as $\beta$ increases.
 However, a lower value of $\beta$ results in a more accurate estimate due to the additive Gaussian noise structure (cf. \eqref{Addnoise}).
 To illustrate this point, we simulate 1000 trajectories of $\Pi_t$ and analyse the percentage of paths that remain close to $\mathbf{1}_{\{t<\xi\}}$ at specific time points.
 For $t<\xi$, greater accuracy corresponds to $\Pi_t$ staying near zero, whereas for $\xi\le t$, $\Pi_t$ is more accurate when it remains close to 1.
 At $t=\xi/2$, we find that the 45.4\% of trajectories for $\beta=1$ (case A) satisfy $\Pi_t < 0.3$, compared to only 35.2\% for $\beta=2$ (case B).
 At $t=2\xi$, the 24.2\% of trajectories for $\beta=1$ exhibit $\Pi_t>0.95$ compared to 5.6\% for $\beta=2$.

-Next, we analyse the effect of increasing $\mu_2$ by comparing cases B and C. As noted earlier, a higher $\mu_2$ results in an earlier jump time $\tau$.
-Moreover, it amplifies Brownian fluctuations, as $\mu_2$ directly influences the diffusion term in the SDE \eqref{SDEFilterG}.
+Next, we analyse the effect of increasing $\mu_h$ by comparing cases B and C. As noted earlier, a higher $\mu_h$ results in an earlier jump time $\tau$.
+Moreover, it amplifies Brownian fluctuations, as $\mu_h$ directly influences the diffusion term in the SDE \eqref{SDEFilterG}.
 It also affects the drift term, impacting on the filter's accuracy.
-At $t=\xi/2$, 98.8\% of trajectories in Case C satisfy $\Pi_t<0.3$, while at $t=2\xi$, the 21.4\% of trajectories for $\beta=1$ exhibit $\Pi_t>0.95$.
+In case C, at $t=\xi/2$, 98.8\% of trajectories satisfy $\Pi_t<0.3$, while at $t=2\xi$, the 21.4\% of trajectories exhibit $\Pi_t>0.95$.